trollfot/dolmen.app.container/src/dolmen/app/container/README.txt

 Listing
 =======

-To complete the container tools, `dolmen.app.container` registers a view in charge of displaying the content of a container in a table form.
+To complete the container's tools, `dolmen.app.container` registers a view in charge of displaying the content of a container as a table.

 First, we reset the container::